bagaking/goulp/yaml/README.md

 ## Boundaries

-- Unknown YAML fields are rejected because the decoder enables `KnownFields(true)`.
+- `!include` directives are processed through `yaml.Node` parsing before the result is decoded into the destination value; unknown fields in the final output struct are currently not strictly rejected by this helper.
 - Includes may be nested; nested relative paths are resolved from the included file's directory.
 - The package expands YAML includes before decoding.
 It does not watch files,